Dolibarr/dolibarr/htdocs/customfields/README-CF.txt

 /htdocs/includes/modules/facture/pdf_propale_customfields.modules.php --- example template to show how to print custom fields in a PDF template, not needed

 == Products/Services module support
+everything is handled in the hooks and triggers classes of CustomFields.

+== Commands module support
-everything is handled in the hooks class of CustomFields.
+everything is handled in the hooks class of CustomFields and config file.

 ===== HOW TO USE MY CUSTOMFIELDS IN MY PDF OR ODT DOCUMENT =====